Introduction

 cmr Structure and Operations

-cmr is a privately owned Australian company, incorporated in Queensland and operates within Australia. cmr became a reporting entity for modern slavery effective 30th June 2024.
+cmr is a privately owned Australian company, incorporated in Queensland and operates within Australia. cmr became a reporting entity for modern slavery effective 30th June 2025.

 cmr is aware that in the delivery of our recruitment services, modern slavery may occur, including the trafficking of people, forced labour, child labour, servitude and slavery.
-Being one of Australia’s leading health recruiters, we take our responsibility for supplying the Australian health industry with staff very seriously.
+Being one of Australia’s leading healthcare recruiters, we take our responsibility for supplying the Australian health industry with staff very seriously.
 Our own processes around candidate engagement ensure our employees are aware of the signs of exploitation, so that we may take the necessary action promptly and effectively should it be identified.

 cmr Supply Chains and risks of Modern Slavery